 Kala Brown (November 3, 2016)

-Kala Brown reported that she was raped repeatedly by Kohlhepp and was intimidated into not escaping after she was shown the graves of Kohlhepp’s other victims.
-Kala was found on November 3, 2016 by Spartanburg County police after investigators tracked their cell phone locations to Todd Kohlhepp’s 95-acre property.
-She had been missing for two months!
+Kala Brown claimed that Kohlhepp repeatedly raped her and scared her into not escaping the metal container after showing her the graves of his other victims.
+On November 3, 2016, Kala was located by Spartanburg County police after detectives followed the locations of their cell phones to Todd Kohlhepp’s 95-acre farm.
+She was missing for two months.

 Johnny Coxie and Meagan McCraw-Coxie

 Todd Kohlhepp’s murder charge came to an ending.
-He pleaded guilty for all crimes of murder and kidnapping, was sentenced to life in prison, and received a permanent restraining order so he can never see his victims again.
+He pleaded guilty to all crimes of murder and kidnapping and was sentenced to life in prison with seven consecutive life sentences without the possibility of parole.
+He also received a permanent restraining order so he can never see his victims again.